HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 ## Overview
 Our regression testing suite runs automatically on every pull request and push to the main branch via GitHub Actions CI/CD pipeline.
 This ensures that new changes do not break existing functionality.
 For our needs, we decided upon doing a complete regression testing implementation rather than other options such as selective regression testing or risk based regression testing.
-While we could have implemented these optimized regression testing options as we do have certain files such as supabase.js (has configs), and strings.js(just constant strings), that change very rarely, and we could have modified our CI scripts to handle these less changing/risk areas.
+While we could have implemented these optimized regression testing options as we do have certain files such as supabase.js (has configs), and strings.js(just constant strings), that change very rarely, and we could have modified our CI scripts to handle these less changing/risk areas in a more optimized manner.
 But what we found is that since our project is small and we are still developing and adding more features, the extra time it takes to run all the test suits across all aspects of the project was negligible for us.
-And it was more important for us to get our application up and running.
+And it was more important for us to get our application up and running for this sprint.

 ## Tests Breakdown
 Since we do a complete regression testing, here is what we are testing:
 ### Backend Tests (apps/backend)
-1. **Unit Tests** - Controllers and Services
+1. **Unit Tests**
    - Location: `Studly/apps/backend/tests/unit`
    - Runner: Node.js built-in test runner
    - Coverage: this tests code in isolation.

-2. **Integration Tests** - API endpoints
+2. **Integration Tests**
    - Location: `Studly/apps/backend/tests/integration`
    - Coverage: this is testing components working together, such as our session testing.